-70. Companies who previously benefited from a grant-only support are allowed to request an "equity-only" in the EIC Accelerator.
-However, which equity-only schemes are these?
+76. Companies who previously benefited from a grant-only support are allowed to request 'equity-only' funding from the EIC Accelerator.
+What are the eligible grant-only schemes?

-Equity only funding is intended for non-bankable SMEs, including start-ups, which have already received grant-only support under a).
-Horizon Europe EIC Accelerator, b). grant-only support under the Horizon 2020 EIC Pilot or c). grant-only support under the Horizon 2020 SME Instrument.
+Equity only funding is only available for companies which have already received grant-only support under:

+- a) Horizon Europe EIC Accelerator, - b) grant-only support under the Horizon 2020 EIC Pilot and - c) grant-only support under the Horizon 2020 SME Instrument

-71. How is the investment amount established?
+77. How is the investment amount established?